stevie-sh/autonomous-vehicles-visualization/README.md

 folders are:
 - map (main for visual map display, created with create-react-app)
 - bash_tools (bash scripts i used to wrangle and explore data a little)
-- server (half implemented api server for bonus fun)
+- server (half implemented api server i tested against for bonus fun)

 ## Synopsis
 i wanted to make a dashboard that could be realistically useful for comma users, so i tried to incorporate some *live-like* features